Debi Varvi, the Henna Crone

 After allowing the paste to dry for a few minutes, it is dabbed with a sticky lemon juice and sugar solution, just to keep the paste stuck on, and the design is left alone for several hours.
 When the paste is removed the resulting stain is orange, but gradually darkens to the beautiful red-brown color over a couple of days.
 The design can last seven to ten days on the skin before fading away completely.

 Over the centuries henna has been used to sooth, protect, adorn and bless.
 It is a beautiful way to celebrate life!

-I have had the pleasure of working various festivals and events, both public and private, over the years: The Upland Lemon Festival, The Huck Finn Jubilee, Cairo Caravan, Tribal Fest, The Big Bear Yoga Fest, 3rd Coast Tribal, and The Viking Fest among others.
-I have also been privileged to work with a variety of companies and universities, including, Ugg, Sundreams Productions, Nordstroms, American Eagle Outfitters, University of California at Riverside, University of Southern California, University of Redlands, and the University of California at San Bernardino.
+I have had the pleasure of working various festivals and events, both public and private, over the years: The Upland Lemon Festival, The LA County Fair, The Southern California Fair, The Vista Strawberry Fest, The Joshua Tree Shakti Fest, The Dickens Fest, Surf Rodeo in Ventura, and The Vista Viking Fest among others.
+I have also been privileged to work with a variety of companies and universities, including, Ugg, Sundreams Productions, Nordstrom, American Eagle Outfitters, University of California at Riverside, University of Southern California, University of Redlands, and the University of California at San Bernardino.

 All images used courtesy Debra Varvi.